panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2018-12-12-PMC_Summary.md

 4. **Update from the WP Leaders**

 *    **WP1 Management** - Andy reported that the management WP is keeping him and Jordi busy 50 to 100 %
 *    **WP2 Data Policy and Stewardship** - Andy reported that the presentation for the LaserLab meeting was mainly about data policy and FAIR data.
-The meeting allowed him to prepare uptodate presentation on these topics.
+The meeting allowed him to update presentation on these topics.
+Andy reported HZDR are using Invenio for their data catalogue.
 *    **WP3 Data Catalog Services** - Tobias was absent (travel).
 Petra reported that he is busy hiring someone for WP3.
 *    **WP4 Data Analysis Services** - Hans reported that XFEL is hiring.
 ESRF and ILL are also hiring for WP4.
 *    **WP5 Virtual Neutron and X-ray Laboratory** - Carsten reported he is working through the proposal again to identify all the tasks for the first 6 months.
 He has no news about a replacement.
 Manolo reported that ESRF is hiring someone for WP5 (interviews tomorrow).
 ESS has hired a McStas specialist for WP6.
 *    **WP6 EOSC Integration** - Jean-Francois reported that he has had discussions with EOSC-hub (Tiziana) and she will present details of the EOSC-hub at the Kickoff.